ttahb/gift-ecommerce-client/README.md

 ## Tech Stack

-React.js, Vite, HTML5, CSS3, JavaScript
+React.js, Vite, HTML5, CSS3, JavaScript, Cloudinary, Stripe

 ## How to install and deploy?